Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 CODE RED

 The Borough of Shillington has instituted a rapid emergency notification service called CodeRED.
 By registering, you will be added to the emergency call list.
 Borough of Shillington residents and any water consumers are welcome and encouraged to create an account and enter their contact information for home, business and mobile phones so they may be contacted by the system in the event of an emergency.
 Those who do not register their address and phone number may not be notified with CodeRED in the case of an emergency.
 Registration is confidential, free, easy and will be for emergency notification only.
-To enroll by mobile phone, you may text the word “shillington” to 99411.
+The Borough is currently in the process of switching to a new platform under CodeRED by Crisis24.
+To ensure you receive emergency calls from CodeRED, please enter 206-536-3695 in to your phone.

 CodeRED Cyber Security Incident